cedardevs/onestop/README-local-development.md

 `export SPRING_PROFILES_ACTIVE=login-gov`

+If there were any profiles defaulted to `true`, you would need to make sure they are listed in this env var unless you actually wanted that profile disabled.
+The envrionment variable expects a comma-delimited list when there are multiple active profiles.

 Otherwise, using Skaffold, these environment variables are managed for you.
 You simply need to toggle the features listed in the `skaffold.yaml` file under the `deploy.helm.releases` section where it applies.
 For example:

 ```